Chapter 1 : Chapter 1.

 “I guess she was more of an assistant.
 They are the ones who care for you while the Healers diagnose and treat you.”

-I was brought out of my thoughts by a sudden knock on the door and I sat up quickly, ignoring the pain in my back as I did so.
-It wasn’t all that bad, just a few stabs here and there.
+I was brought out of my thoughts by a sudden knock on the door and I sat up quickly, ignoring the pain in my stomach as I did so.

 When the door opened, I almost forgot about the pain completely.
 The Healer who entered was the most gorgeous man I’d ever seen and he left me completely speechless.